 The power and the glory.
 Emotionally brutal.
 Can be single-mindedly intense adults once an idea takes hold.

-Don’t care if they ride on the Children’s Camp float in the Old Home Week parade.
-But if they do, will ask why they can’t have a float of their own.
+Don’t care if they ride on the Children Camp float in the Old Home Week parade.
+But if they do, will ask why they could not have a float of their own.
 Don’t need to be on stage but are compelling to watch once they’re there.

 a beautiful face whose colouring would overpower anything dusty